Need to Know

-With the guidance of ultrasound imaging (a painless exam which uses high-frequency sound waves to produce real time images ), your doctor will insert a tiny needle to draw fluid out from behind your knee and shrink or remove the Baker’s cyst.
+With the guidance of ultrasound imaging (a painless exam that uses high-frequency sound waves to produce real-time images), your doctor will insert a tiny needle to draw fluid out from behind your knee and shrink or remove the Synovial cyst.

 What Happens — Before, During, and After?